junxit/us-congress-code/title-16/chapter-2/sec-545b.md

       - **(i)** evaluates the road network within the Scenic Recreation Area to determine which roads should be retained and which roads should be closed;
       - **(ii)** provides guidelines for transportation and access consistent with this section;
       - **(iii)** considers the access needs of persons with disabilities in preparing the transportation plan for the Scenic Recreation Area;
-      - **(iv)** allows forest road 2209 beyond the gate to the Scenic Recreation Area, as depicted on the map described in subsection (a)(2) of this section, to be used by motorized vehicles only for administrative purposes and for access by private inholders, subject to such terms and conditions as the Secretary may determine to be necessary; and
+      - **(iv)** allows forest road 2209 beyond the gate to the Scenic Recreation Area, as depicted on the map described in subsection (a)(2), to be used by motorized vehicles only for administrative purposes and for access by private inholders, subject to such terms and conditions as the Secretary may determine to be necessary; and
       - **(v)** restricts construction or improvement of forest road 2209 beyond the gate to the Scenic Recreation Area to maintaining the character of the road as it existed upon November 12, 1996, which shall not include paving or widening.
   - **(5)** *Hunting and fishing*
     - **(A)** *In general* Subject to applicable Federal and State law, the Secretary shall permit hunting and fishing in the Scenic Recreation Area.